mitsuba-renderer/mitsuba3/docs/generated/extracted_rst_api.rst

     .. py:method:: __init__(self, capacity=512)

         Creates a new memory stream, initializing the memory buffer with a capacity of ``capacity`` bytes.
 For best performance, set this argument to the estimated size of the content that will be written to the stream.

+        Parameter ``capacity`` (int):
+            *no description available*

     .. py:method:: mitsuba.core.MemoryStream.capacity(self)

         Return the current capacity of the underlying memory buffer